-Central’s highly respected science program provides the strong background nursing students need while also offering a clear path to advanced studies in nursing.
+Central’s highly respected science programs provide the strong background nursing students need while also offering a clear path to advanced studies in nursing.
 Internships and shadowing opportunities are available through Central at local health centers, and Central graduates have gone on to graduate programs at top institutions.

 For students interested in earning a dual degree, Central has partnered with Allen College in Waterloo.
-The program allows students to earn a bachelor of arts degree in biology, psychology, sociology or anthropology from Central College and a bachelor of science in nursing from Allen College.
-Nursing advisers within each major work with students to ensure all requirements for their Central degree and prerequisites for Allen College are met.
-The health professions coordinator at Central will also work with nursing students to monitor progress and ensure successful transfer.
+The program allows students to earn a bachelor of arts degree in biology, psychology, sociology, exercise science, communication studies, integrated studies or anthropology from Central College and a bachelor of science in nursing from Allen College.
+Advisors within each major work with students to ensure all requirements for their Central degree and prerequisites for Allen College are met.
+The health professions advisors at Central will also work with nursing students to monitor progress and ensure successful transfer.